For Honduran migrants in caravan, the journey is personal

 "IT'S TOO MUCH"

-It's been seven months since Alba Rosa Chinchilla Ortiz, a 23-year-old from Amapala Valle in Honduras, has seen her 4-year-old son.
+It's been seven months since Alba Rosa Chinchilla Ortiz, a 23-year-old from Amapala in Honduras' Valle department, has seen her 4-year-old son.

 The boy's father is an ex-soldier who — like Polanco — received death threats because of his job.
 Three times he survived attempts to kill him, Chinchilla said.
 He has applied for asylum in the United States and she's trying to join him and their son.

-"The desire to see my son is too much," she said, speaking in the far southern city of Huixtla, surrounded by dozens of fellow migrants and Mexican Red Cross workers.
+"The desire to see my son is too much," she said, speaking in the Mexican city of Huixtla, surrounded by dozens of fellow migrants and Mexican Red Cross workers.

 Breaking into sobs, she wiped tears from her eyes with her thumb and forefinger.